Did you know that kids who participate in arts and crafts are more likely to become successful entrepreneurs and inventors and world problem solvers?

 The BAC STEAM MakerSpace is open during most business hours; please check for availability.

-Drop in cost is $5 per hour for full access to available materials and supplies.
+Drop-in fee is $5 per hour for full access to available materials and supplies (for kids 12 and under).

 Crafts, projects, and other items made from consumable or recycled materials may be taken home.